-USCIS is yet to release official news that H1B Visa 2018 petitions, but many of you might be wondering regarding the fee.
+Many of you might be wondering regarding the H1B fee for this fiscal year.
 Are there any changes to the filing fee for this fiscal year ?
 How much does it actually cost an employer for filing the H1B Visa for FY 2018 .
 Lets review all the fees and their descriptions in this article.

 Are there any changes to H1B Visa Filing Fee for FY 2018 ?